BlakeJC94/quaker/README.md

 ```

 ## Quickstart
-This package comes equiped with a batteries-included CLI interface for downloading the latest
+This package comes equipped with a batteries-included CLI interface for downloading the latest
 earthquake event data in CSV, GeoJSON, and plain text format from the USGS database.
 ```
 usage: quaker [-h] [--format VAL] [--endtime TIME] [--starttime TIME] [--updatedafter TIME] [--minlatitude LAT]